wQuole/spacemaker-docker-kubernetes-course/assignment/README.md

 These steps should be done in `manifest.yml` in your server directory.

-1. Pick a `path` for your application.
-It will be mounted on abakus.spacemaker.ai/<your-path>

-2. Add a Deployment `kind: Deployment`
+1. Add a Deployment `kind: Deployment`

-3. Add a Service `kind: Service`
+2. Add a Service `kind: Service`

-4. Deploy the service to Kubernetes `kubectl apply -f manifest.yml`
+3. Deploy the service to Kubernetes `kubectl apply -f manifest.yml`

 You should now be able to see your solution on http://abakus.spacemaker.ai You can look at it alone on http://abakus.spacmaker.ai/#/<your-path>